gromacs/gromacs/docs/reference-manual/references.rst

 .. _refDegroot96a:

 :sup:`65` B.L. de Groot, A. Amadei, D.M.F. van Aalten, and H.J.C.
-Berendsen, “Towards an exhaustive sampling of the configurational spaces of the two forms of the peptide hormone guanylin,” *J. Biomol.
+Berendsen, "Towards an exhaustive sampling of the configurational spaces of the two forms of the peptide hormone guanylin," *J. Biomol.
 Str.
 Dyn.*, **13** [5] 741–751 (1996).

 .. raw:: html